vesavlad/datatools-ui/docs/user/deploying-feeds.md

 ## Watching deployments take place

-After you click on `Deploy`, you can watch the deployment progress from the right-hand panel:
+After you click `Deploy`, you can watch the deployment progress from the right-hand panel:

 1. The data bundle is uploaded to S3.
 2. One EC2 server is commissioned.